Boomyboomer123/twisted-space/README.md

 # Twisted Space

-This is my first Hyprland rice so it has only the basic stuff like Rofi, Waybar, a GTK theme, a Kvantum theme and an icon theme.
+## This is my first Hyprland rice so it has only the basic stuff but I'm adding more so if you have it run the install from time to time.

+### This rice has:
+- a GTK theme
+- a Kvantum theme
+- a Rofi config
+- a Waybar config
+- 2 my own backgrounds
+- a Hyprpaper config
+- a Hyprlock config
+- an icon theme
+- a cursor theme

 # Installation
 Run